 Accomodation: Hotel Pazo Santa Maria

-Central Galicia is carpeted in dense pine forests and eucalyptus groves, which will provide shade as we trace our way through tiny hamlets spread along the Camino, many of which don’t have much more than a couple of inhabitants and a lot of cows!
+Central Galicia is covered with dense pine forests and eucalyptus groves, which will provide shade as we trace our way through tiny villages spread along the Camino, many of which don’t have much more than a couple of residents and a lot of cows!

-Luckily Galicia is criss-crossed by country lanes, giving us the opportunity to get off the beaten path.
-We’ll discover some charming lanes that take us away from the crowds of the Camino along peaceful, picturesque routes with fabulous views and historical castle ruins.
-We’ll have lunch on the grounds of the Palace of Ulloa (made famous by Emilia Pardo Bazán, the doyenne of Galician literature).
-That night, we’ll stay in Arzúa, within easy distance of Santiago de Compostela.
+Luckily Galicia is criss-crossed by country roads, giving us the opportunity to get off the beaten path.
+We’ll discover some hidden routes that take us away from the crowds of the Camino.
+We’ll ride along peaceful paths with fabulous views and historical castle ruins.
+We’ll have lunch on the grounds of the Palace of Ulloa (made famous by Emilia Pardo Bazán, a genius of Galician literature).
+That night, we’ll stay in Arzúa, within a close distance of Santiago de Compostela.

 Day 6: Arzua – Santiago de Compostela